sformel/tulane_HPC_cypress/Basics_of_Cypress.md

 1. Windows:

 	* Open putty
-	* To log onto cypress, type:
+	* In the Host Name field type:

-			cypress1.tulane.edu into the Host Name field
+			cypress1.tulane.edu

 	* make sure the port is set to 22.
 	* Click on Open and you will be given a login window to cypress.